If approved to speak at a university event

 ii.
 Culture Framework UoS

 iii.
-Events and External Speakers
+External Speakers and Events Policy

 iv.
-Equality, Diversity and Inclusion Policy
+Equality, Diversity and Inclusion Policy and related policies and procedures

 v.
 University of Sunderland Prevent Statement